ScrollPrize/scrollprize-website/docs/07_tutorial4.md

   <figcaption className="mt-0">“Hidden layers” of papyrus, partially revealed by machine learning.</figcaption>
 </div>

 The [Ink Detection Progress Prize on Kaggle](https://www.kaggle.com/competitions/vesuvius-challenge-ink-detection/) was all about creating the best possible machine learning model for detecting ink within the fragments.
-Since then newer models have successfully uncovered ink in full scrolls (the [First Letters Prize](firstletters)).
+Since then newer models have successfully uncovered ink in full scrolls (the [First Letters Prize](firstletters), and then the [2023 Grand Prize](grandprize)).

 So how can a machine learning model detect ink?
 In the electron microscope images below (from the paper [From invisibility to readability: Recovering the ink of Herculaneum](https://journals.plos.org/plosone/article/file?id=10.1371/journal.pone.0215775&type=printable)), you can clearly see the difference between the inked and non-inked regions.
 We suspect that machine learning models are able to learn some of these features from the 3D X-ray scans.